meshhq/MeshStudioWebsite/content/blog/2018-09-14-react-native-boilerplate.md

 > [`axios`](https://github.com/axios/axios)

 A Promise based HTTP client with TypeScript and React Native support.
-Allows a simple interface for clean HTTP requests and also allows automatic transforms for JSON data.
+Provides a simple interface for clean HTTP requests, and also handles transforming JSON data for you.
 Clean, simple, examples of how axios can be used to connect your application to remote resources can be found in `UserService.ts`.

 > [`nock`](https://github.com/nock/nock)